Pullusb/storytools-docs/docs/tutorial/tool-presets.md

 ## Default tools presets and their shortcut

-> Note: The default tools are subject to changes in future in versions
+> Note: The default tools are subject to change in future versions.

 Default tools presets are associated with keyboard top row number keys and sorted by key order.